 Room costs vary wildly across the country.
 Antigua is easily the most expensive place to stay.
 In general, the good places fill up fast so you want to try and book in advance.

-It’s possible to get a dorm bed for as little as $8-10.
+It’s possible to get a dorm bed in the country for as little as $8-10.
 A double room will often cost the price of two beds in a dorm, so if there’s two of you, you can have a private room for no additional cost.

 The Best Places To Stay in Guatemala